AlexeiSmirnov84/Starbucks/README.md

 If you are using Udacity Conda platform, please update environment in terminal: `conda create -n myenv python=3.6`

 ## Project Motivation
 In this day and age, the customers' satisfaction score is #1 for a good business performance.
 It is especially interesting case for me, because I can be either a customer or a business owner.
 As a customer want to know how modern technologies could satisfy my needs.
-As business owner, I will know how to predict customers needs.
+As business owner, I will know how to predict customers needs and provide them good offers..

 ## Data Dictionary
 * profile.json - Rewards program users (17000 users x 5 fields)